avashist003/SystemVerilog_Design_Verification/Round_Robin_Arbiter/Readme.md

+# RTL Design of a 4-I/P Round Robin Arbiter [SystemVerilog]

 In many hardware designs we need a module that can arbitrate between multiple inputs (requests) to enable sharing of a common resource.
 Arbiter implements that functionality.